Clickertale2/-Clickertale_2--TOS-and-Privacy-Policy/Terms Of Service.md

 No exceptions.

-#### **16.2 Applies to All Our Work**
+16.2 Applies to All Our Work
-This ban policy applies to everything we make, including:
+This ban policy applies to everything we create, including, but not limited to:
 - Projects.
 - Games.
 - Extensions.
 - Assets.
 - Collaborations with others and their work.

-If you violate the ban in any area, you are banned from everything including stuff that is not listed here.
+Any violation of the ban in any of these areas will result in a ban from all other associated work, including new creations or projects that may be developed in the future.

 #### **16.3 Enforcement Measures**
 We may: